rse/busylight/README.md

 Internally it is based on a fork of the
 [Busylight library](https://github.com/yaddran/busylight) (version 1.0.12 as of 2022)
 in order to access the devices via USB from within Node.js.
-The **Busylight** REST service is intended to be run on a small control host, like a Raspberry Pi.
+The **Busylight** REST service is intended to be run on a small control host, like a [Raspberry Pi](https://www.raspberrypi.com/), and accessed remotely from a control client like [Bitfocus Companion](https://bitfocus.io/companion).

 Installation
 ------------